 Traveling to Athens by train is possible, but it requires some planning.
 There are no direct international train routes to Athens from Western or Central Europe, so your journey will likely involve multiple connections, including ferry crossings.
 Here are the most commonly asked questions to help you navigate the best routes, book tickets, and make your trip smoother.

+Can you travel to Athens by train?
 Can I take a direct train from Europe to Athens?

 What’s the fastest way to travel from Italy to Greece by train?